-Posted over 1 year ago by Matt Soldo
+Posted over 1 year ago by Matthew Soldo

 Did you know that Heroku databases can be forked?
 Forking a database creates a byte-for-byte copy that can be used for testing and development.
 It is a useful tool that allows teams to be agile with their data.

 Today, forking databases is becoming faster.
 Fast forking reduces the time to create a fork by hours for high transaction database.
 To quickly fork a database, simply add the